containers/buildah/docs/buildah-config.md

 **--created-by** *created*

-Set the description of how the read-write layer *created* (default: "manual edits") in any images which will be created using the specified container.
+Set the description of how the topmost layer was *created* for any images which will be created using the specified container.

 **--entrypoint** *entry*